jrpool/arc-docs/en/aws/reference-functions.md

 By default, all `@html` routes are session-enabled.
 If you wish to disable sessions, remove `SESSION_TABLE_NAME` env variable from the deployment config in the AWS Console.

+### Errors

+By default all unhandled `Error` conditions are propagated through the HTTP response.
+If you wish to customize the error template add a function in the Lambda root named `error.js` that accepts an `Error` and responds with a non empty `String`.

 ---

 ## <a id=arc.json.get href=#arc.json.get>`arc.json.get`</a>